DAAD Study Scholarship

 - Why am I particularly well suited to undertake this project?

 - What particular resources (professors, archives, etc.) does the institution with which you would like to be associated in Germany offer that are essential to your project?

 - Preference is given to applicants with a letter of support from a professor at a German university.
 Start as early as possible to identify the right person and, once you have a presentable version of your proposal, write to them to ask whether they would be willing to sponsor your application.
 Professors in your department can often offer useful suggestions.

-- Once you have given some thought to your project and to potential contacts in Germany, should you wish to discuss it, please make an appointment during the first weeks of the semester with Professor Levin.
+- Once you have given some thought to your project and to potential contacts in Germany, should you wish to discuss it, please make an appointment during the first weeks of the semester with Professor Nagel.